kellino/MedicalDB/featureList.md

 * Exceptions
     + try / catch statements are used throughout.
 Java.logger writes exceptions to the console.

+* Links
+    + allows any valid uri to be copy/pasted into the database, rather than relying only on the api of one particular webpage.

 ### Advanced Features

 * Advanced Reading